Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Introduction

-Unlike these works, we will combine the first two strategies by incorporating a likelihood-informed Gaussian mixture into the pCN proposal, resulting in the pCN-GM method.
-Furthermore, we can utilize a Gaussian mixture sampler to supplant the mutation step, dubbing it the sequential Monte Carlo algorithm with Gaussian mixture approximation (SMC-GM).
 The main difficulties are as follows: First, existing SMC convergence theorems require the potential function to be bounded \cite{Beskos2015SC}, yet commonly used Gaussian priors and many forward problems, such as Darcy flow, cannot apply this theorem.
 Second, traditional MCMC simulators using Metropolis-Hastings do not necessarily behave well when dealing with sampling from multi-modal distributions \cite{Daviet2018}.
 Additionally, in the infinite-dimensional setting, there are singularity issues between measures, such as changes of the mean of a Gaussian measure, which almost surely lead to singularities \cite{Bogachev1998}.
 Third, while mixture Gaussian densities can approximate density functions well in finite-dimensional settings, can infinite-dimensional Gaussian mixture measures also approximate the posterior measure, and if so, in what sense of distance?

 In response to these issues, overall, we have made the following contributions: \begin{enumerate} \item We propose a weaker condition and prove a convergence theorem of SMC, thereby providing a theoretical foundation for sampling from a posterior measure derived from a Gaussian prior using SMC. \item We derive a generalized pCN algorithm based on Gaussian mixtures (pCN-GM) from the Crank-Nicolson discretization of the Langevin system that describes multiple particles with various perturbations.
 This prevents the occurrence of singularities, i.e., the pCN-GM method is well-defined under the infinite-dimensional setting.
-This algorithm can be viewed as an extension of both pCN and independent sampling with Gaussian mixtures \cite{fengzhe2018}. \item Based on the fact that finite-dimensional Gaussian mixture density functions can approximate any density function, along with the continuity of the likelihood function and the properties of infinite-dimensional Gaussian measures, we prove the denseness of Gaussian mixture measures in infinite-dimensional spaces.
-This provides a solid foundation for the SMC-GM algorithm. \end{enumerate}
+This algorithm can be viewed as an extension of both pCN and independent sampling with Gaussian mixtures \cite{Feng2018}. \item Using pCN-GM in the mutation step of SMC yields the SMC-pCN-GM method.
+Based on the fact that finite-dimensional Gaussian mixture density functions can approximate any density function, along with the continuity of the likelihood function and the properties of infinite-dimensional Gaussian measures, we prove the denseness of Gaussian mixture measures in infinite-dimensional spaces.
+This motivates a reduced version of the SMC-pCN-GM method. \end{enumerate}